samad-sk/Revenue-Intelligence-Analytics/README.md

 - • 📊 **Power BI Desktop** – Primary data visualization platform used to design interactive reports and dashboards.
 - • 📂 **Power Query** – Data cleaning, transformation, and preprocessing of transactional datasets.
 - • 🧠 **DAX (Data Analysis Expressions)** – Developed calculated measures including time intelligence, period comparison , KPI metrics, and profitability analysis.
-- • 📝 **Data Modeling (Star Schema)** – Designed a fact table with related dimension tables (Product, Customer, Promotion, Date) to enable efficient filtering and aggregation.
+- • 📝 **Data Modeling (Star Schema)** – Structured the data into a star schema by organizing the existing fact table and connecting it to relevant dimension tables (Product, Customer, Promotion, Date)..
 - • 📁 **File Format** – `.pbix` for development and `.png` for dashboard previews.

 ---